Soviet-Linux/CCCP/new-format.md

     - `--` : decrements a key.
     - `>=` : sets the key to be all superiors or equals numbers to the value.
     - `<=` : sets the key to be all inferior or equals numbers to the value.
+    - `>` : sets the key to be all inferior to the value.
+    - `<` : sets the key to be all inferior to the value.
 ## implementation
 The parser for the language will be written in C and integrated in the _libspm_.
 The implementation is really simple , it is just a parser that converts the markup to a C struct